|

 gets destroyed.

-Nobody knows where exactly the story originated.
+It is unknown where exactly the story originated.
 Some say it all

 island.

-But if you ask who all contributed to
+Who all contributed to

-the story, that list would be probably endless.
+the story?
+That list would be probably endless.
 Let's just name a

 few:

-Writer: Gildas, British monk and
+Gildas, British monk and

 historian of the 6th century, his work: De excidio et conquestu